 - Anderson and Gallows' first order of business upon debuting in WWE has been to reunite with Styles and back him up against Roman Reigns, and later against John Cena.
 (Hilariously, the Bucks "forgave" AJ on Twitter after this, while Kenny reconsidered his opinion after AJ won the WWE World Championship.)
 Later, Kenny finally cemented himself as one of these by hitting Devitt and Styles' finishing moves in succession before his own to win the G1 Climax, then throwing down the G1 Climax flag to wave the Bullet Club flag instead.
 This kicked off one of the greatest months in the collective history of Bullet Club.
 (Sadly, it was about the last time Kenny played to this trope.)

 - Villain with Good Publicity: They've been increasingly running on this.
 Especially (obviously) in the States, but even Japan has occasionally gotten warm to them.
 Then they ousted The Elite in summer 2018 and later recruited newly-notorious Hate Sink Jay White to replace them at the top, making it seem as though the villainy and the good publicity had come to a swift breakup.
 However, The Elite had been skirting the line as tweeners for quite some time by that point, and the too-sweet and villainous Bullet Club identity was a popular ideal in its own right for its sense of unity, gritty cool factor, and continued respect to past leaders Devitt and Styles, almost akin to a heel version of the Toretto family.
-Ultimately they hosted a very successful block party the day of WrestleMania 35 in which fans showed support for Bullet Club's present members (including the aforementioned Jay White) and treasured alumni (specifically Devitt and Styles) and scorn towards its enemies (such as Okada, The Elite, and Whatculture), to the point that even White himself effectively recognized the Bullet Club Loyal as a Periphery Demographic with its own identity apart from the usual fans he unflinchingly hates.
+Ultimately they hosted a very successful block party the day of WrestleMania 35 in which fans showed support for Bullet Club's present members (including the aforementioned Jay White) and treasured alumni (specifically Devitt and Styles) and scorn towards its enemies (such as Okada, The Elite, and Whatculture), to the point that even White himself effectively recognized the Bullet Club Loyal as an in-universe Periphery Demographic with its own identity apart from the usual fans he unflinchingly hates.

 - We Can Rule Together: Both Kenny Omega and Bad Luck Fale have offered this to Jay White in 2018.
 He rejected Omega's offer in January, and has said nothing to Fale's deal over the summer before ultimately accepting in October.